Abu Dhabi: Air

-Abu Dhabi International Airport (AUH) is the city's main aviation hub and the second busiest airport in the UAE.
-Passenger numbers at Abu Dhabi International Airport rose by 17.2 percent in 2015, with more than 23 million travelers passing through its terminals during that year.
-A 2nd runway and new terminal was also built recently.
-On 30 June 2019, the Department of Community Development (DCD) in Abu Dhabi officially inaugurated a multi-faith prayer room at Abu Dhabi International Airport.
+Zayed International Airport (AUH) is the city's main aviation hub and the second busiest airport in the UAE.
+Passenger numbers at Zayed International Airport rose by 17.2 percent in 2015, with more than 23 million travelers passing through its terminals during that year.
+A second runway and new terminal was also built recently.
+In July 2024, it was reported that the airport launched the world's first-of-its-kind "Smart Travel" biometric.

+On 30 June 2019, the Department of Community Development (DCD) in Abu Dhabi officially inaugurated a multi-faith prayer room at Zayed International Airport.
 Located away from the main airport, the prayer room aims at enhancing the country's "position as an international hub for tolerance".

-Al Bateen Executive Airport was the old international airport in Abu Dhabi until AUH opened in 1982.
+Abu Dhabi City is additionally served by the Al Bateen Executive Airport, situated on the main Abu Dhabi island, which was the old international airport for Abu Dhabi until AUH opened in 1982.
 The airport underwent renovation and expansion in 2022 to accommodate twin-aisle jets and resumed operation to private, business, and VIP traffic in addition to hosting an Abu Dhabi Police search and rescue base.